 Coco Chanel

-The chain straps influenced by various childhood memories, the caretakers at the convent where she grew up, that held their keys on their waist with the same chain she used on the 2.55 bags’ shoulder strap.
+The chain straps were influenced by various childhood memories, including the caretakers at the convent where she grew up who held their keys on their waists with the same chain she used on the 2.55 bags’ shoulder straps.

 Chaining Chanel

-February 2005, Lagerfeld reproduced an enhanced copy of the 2.55 bag in commemoration of Chanel’s 50th anniversary of the 2.55 purse.
+In February 2005, Lagerfeld reproduced an enhanced copy of the 2.55 bag commemorating Chanel’s 50th anniversary of the 2.55 purse.
 It was named the ‘Reissue 2.55’.

 Chanel Medium Flap Bag